Non-invertible symmetries and mixed anomalies from conserved current construction in (3+1)D twisted $BF$ topological quantum field theories: Summary and Outlook

 In this work we presented a constructive, current-to-defect route to generalized symmetries---including intrinsically non-invertible higher-form symmetries---in a class of $(3+1)$D twisted $BF$ topological field theories with an $a\wedge a\wedge b$ twist and gauge group $G=\prod_i \mathbb{Z}_{N_i}$.
 These TQFTs serve as effective continuum descriptions of Borromean-Rings (BR) topological order, i.e., three-dimensional non-Abelian topological orders supporting Borromean-Rings braiding.
 The starting point is the field-theory counterpart of ``symmetry $\Leftrightarrow$ conserved current'': we derive continuity equations directly from the equations of motion, identify the corresponding conserved charges, and exponentiate them to obtain topological symmetry operators/defects supported on codimension-$p$ submanifolds.
 In this way, the generalized-symmetry data are obtained in a step-by-step and computable manner directly from the continuum action: currents $\rightarrow$ defects $\rightarrow$ fusion/anomaly diagnostics.

-A central structural result is that the equations of motion naturally organize the conserved currents into two qualitatively distinct classes, which in turn lead to two different symmetry structures: \begin{itemize} \item \textit{Type-I currents} are conserved identically (in the sense of Bianchi/Noether-type identities) and generate \emph{invertible} higher-form symmetries.
-Their symmetry operators admit inverses and obey group-like fusion, reproducing the expected higher-form composition laws (with minimal generators of $\mathbb{Z}_{N_i}$ type); see Sec.~\ref{subsec_fusion_rule_overview}.

-\item \textit{Type-II currents} become conserved only after imposing additional consistency conditions on admissible gauge-field configurations.
+A central structural result is that, through a concrete field theory developed previously in Refs.~\cite{yp18prl,zhang2021compatible,zhang_non-abelian_2023}, the equations of motion naturally organize the conserved currents into two qualitatively distinct classes, which in turn lead to two different symmetry structures: \textit{Type-I currents} are conserved identically (in the sense of Bianchi/Noether-type identities) and generate \emph{invertible} higher-form symmetries.
+Their symmetry operators admit inverses and obey group-like fusion, reproducing the expected higher-form composition laws (with minimal generators of $\mathbb{Z}_{N_i}$ type). \textit{Type-II currents} become conserved only after imposing additional consistency conditions on admissible gauge-field configurations.
 At the operator/defect level, these conditions are implemented by projector dressings of otherwise unitary topological operators.
-This provides an explicit and practical mechanism for intrinsic non-invertibility in $(3+1)$D: the resulting higher-form symmetry operators do not admit inverses, and their fusion is generically multi-channeled, with the channel structure dictated by the fusion of the projector factors; see Sec.~\ref{subsec_fusion_rule_more_example}. \end{itemize}
+This provides an explicit and practical mechanism for intrinsic non-invertibility in $(3+1)$D: the resulting higher-form symmetry operators do not admit inverses, and their fusion is generically multi-channeled, with the channel structure dictated by the fusion of the projector factors.

 With explicit (non-)invertible symmetry operators in hand, we then computed their fusion algebra by composing defects supported on the same submanifold.
 This yields a unified picture in which group-like fusion for invertible symmetries and multi-channel fusion for non-invertible symmetries arise from the same current-based construction, with the projector constraints providing a computable organizing principle for the non-group-like sector.